 “The important factors are what did the person who made that statement know when they made it,” Cantorna said.
 “That’s something the jury will need to consider.
 What did Graham Spanier know when he made that statement?”

 In court documents, McQueary claims that Penn State discriminated against him and ended his employment because he cooperated with the Attorney General’s investigators and testified before the grand jury and at preliminary hearings for Curley and Schultz.

 According to Penn State’s objections, McQueary’s complaint doesn’t specifically reference the Pennsylvania Whistleblower Law or indicate McQueary’s asserting a claim under the law.

 But Cantorna said McQueary’s complaint seems, on its face, a whistleblower claim because it included specific situations in which he said Penn State treated him differently after he went to police.

 “If you lose your job, if you get punished, if you get treated differently because you have reported a crime to authorities, the whistleblower law says you can’t have an adverse employment action against you,” Cantorna said.

 The judge will rule whether there are sufficient facts to support a whistleblower claim, Cantorna said.

-McQueary's complaint read that Curley and Schultz "intentionally misrepresented... that they thought this was a serious matter, that they would see that it was properly investigated, and that appropriate action would be taken."
+McQueary’s complaint also claims that Curley and Schultz misrepresented that they thought the allegations against Sandusky were a serious matter and “would see that it was properly investigated.”

-Schultz and Curley's "alleged unfulfilled future promises" don't provide enough support for McQueary's claim of misrepresentation, and the former Penn State administrator's statements are too remote to cause McQueary's alleged harm, Conrad wrote.
+Conrad wrote that Schultz and Curley’s “alleged, unfulfilled future promises” don’t provide enough support for McQueary’s claim of representation, and the former administrators’ statements are too remote to cause McQueary’s alleged harm.